 I was born and raised in New Hampshire, that little chunk of a state shoved between Maine and Vermont.
 For the uninitiated, it’s where aspiring presidential candidates come to campaign every four years.
 I grew up as a mediocre athlete sitting on the football team’s bench in the autumn and pole-vaulting poorly on the track team in the spring.
 After coming to terms with my lack-of-athletic-prowess and graduating from high school, I went to college at Marymount University in Arlington, Virginia because 1) they accepted me and 2) I needed to get away from New Hampshire.
 I majored in Philosophy because I thought it sounded cool at parties.
 When I graduated I learned how impractical that choice was.
 An early life existential crisis caused me to take an acting class, which triggered a series of events that would eventually send me to Boston, enroll in improv comedy classes, and eventually become part of Improv Asylum’s fledgling Touring Company.
 A couple years later I helped start a theater company with some friends.
 I spent a few years acting in plays and improv shows only to learn I was a pretty terrible actor.
 It's not that I was terrible, it's that... no I was terrible.
 This was an important realization for me because it triggered my writing itch, which I haven't stopped scratching since.
 I eventually moved to Los Angeles and earned my MFA from USC School of Dramatic Arts.

-My play HENRY AND THE HIPPOCAMPUS was a semi-finalist for O'Neil Playwrights Conference and a recipient of The Kennedy Center’s Jean Kennedy Smith Award.
+My play HENRY AND THE HIPPOCAMPUS (now titled THE PATIENT) was a semi-finalist for O'Neil Playwrights Conference and a recipient of The Kennedy Center’s Jean Kennedy Smith Award.
 WAR PROFITS (Now titled LAST TO DIE FOR A LOST CAUSE) received the Kennedy Center’s John Cauble Award and was part of The Road Theater’s Summer Playwright’s Festival in 2015.
 A couple of my short plays have been published in Smith & Kraus “Best Ten-Minute Plays” anthologies, and another has been published by Commonplace Books.
 In 2013 I wrote a play called TALES FROM TENT CITY, about a group of runaway teenagers, and I have had the opportunity to workshop it with undergrad students at USC as well as at Loyola Marymount as part of their Playwrights Center Stage program.
 It was given a full production at Rogers State University in the Spring of 2016.

 Recent plays include WELCOME TO KEENE, NH, a response to Thornton Wilder's OUR TOWN about my hometown as well as a series of linked plays called THE WAY WE ARE AND THE PROFITS OF WAR about young people in the United States joining the military and being sent to war.